 Conclusion

-Barley can be consumed if you have a fatty liver disease because of its nutritional content and the medicinal benefits it exerts, according to all the studies mentioned throughout this article.
+You can safely consume whole grain barley if you have fatty liver disease because of its nutritional content and the medicinal benefits it exerts, according to all the studies mentioned throughout this article.

 Ingredients